dreiv/booking/docs/adrs/002-temporary-booking-soft-lock.md

 One caveat: not every hosting provider allows extensions — confirm `pg_cron` is available before committing to it; if it isn't, the fallback is an app-level scheduled job calling the same function.

-Hold TTL: start at 10 minutes, as a configurable value (env var) rather than hardcoded, and adjust once there's real abandonment data to tune it with.
+Hold TTL: start at 2 hours, as a configurable value (env var) rather than hardcoded, and adjust once there's real abandonment data to tune it with.

 ## Consequences